IntroductionSlide solved ✓

 Press the button to view the next slide.

-The box below contains Python code that writes the number '1' to the screen.
+The code box contains Python code that writes the number '1' to the screen.

 Change the code